Sergey Karjakin: Prodigy

 Karjakin learned to play chess when he was five years old.
 He joined the A.V.
 Momot Club in Kramatorsk, Ukraine, and was coached by Vladislav Borovikov, becoming an International Master at age 11years and 11months.
 He won the U10 European championship in 1999 and the U12 world championship in 2001.
 Also in 2001, Karjakin tied for first place in the U14 European championship with Borki Predojević and Rauf Mamedov, taking the silver medal on tiebreak.
 In January 2002, he was the official second of fellow Ukrainian Ruslan Ponomariov during the final of the FIDE World Championship, though Karjakin had only just turned 12 at the time.

-By scoring grandmaster norms at the Aeroflot Open in Moscow, Alushta tournament in May 2002 and Sudak in August 2002, he surpassed Bu Xiangzhi to become the world's youngest grandmaster at the age of 12years 7months―a record that lasted for 19years until 2021, when American player Abhimanyu Mishra achieved the qualifications for the title at the age of 12years, 4months, and 25days.
-Both Karjakin and Mishra have faced scrutiny for the methods with which they won their qualification, however; Karjakin's father has been accused of using methods skirting the norms of chess in enabling such an early attainment of the title.
+By scoring grandmaster norms at the Aeroflot Open in Moscow, Alushta tournament in May 2002 and Sudak in August 2002, Karjakin surpassed Bu Xiangzhi to become the world's youngest grandmaster at the age of 12years 7months―a record that lasted for 19years until 2021, when American player Abhimanyu Mishra achieved the qualifications for the title at the age of 12years, 4months, and 25days.
+Both Karjakin and Mishra faced scrutiny for the methods with which they won their qualification, however; Karjakin's father was accused of using methods skirting the norms of chess in enabling such an early attainment of the title.

-In 2003, Karjakin won a six-game match against Alexandra Kosteniuk ("Dannemann Classico") in Brissago by a score of 4–2 and tied for second in the Ukrainian championship.
+In 2003, Karjakin won a six-game match against Alexandra Kosteniuk ("Dannemann Classico") in Brissago by a score of 4–2 and tied for second in the Ukrainian Chess Championship.

-He competed in the 2004 FIDE World Championship in Tripoli, where he lost in the first round to Mikhail Kobalia.
+Karjakin competed in the 2004 FIDE World Championship in Tripoli, where he lost in the first round to Mikhail Kobalia.
 Soon after, Karjakin took part in the Dortmund Sparkassen Chess Meeting.
 Here he defeated the reigning world champion, Vladimir Kramnik, in a blitz game.
 In October, Karjakin was the only human to win against a computer in the Man vs Machine World Team Championship in Bilbao, Spain, where he was the youngest and lowest-rated player, beating Deep Junior.
 At the 36th Chess Olympiad in Calvià, he was the youngest member of the gold-medal-winning Ukrainian team.
 He also won an individual gold medal thanks to his score of 6½/7 points playing the second reserve board.
 In December 2004, Karjakin finished second, behind Boris Gelfand at the Pamplona tournament.
 In the following month, he won the GroupB of the Corus Chess Tournament in Wijk aan Zee, thus qualifying for the 2006 GroupA.

 Karjakin entered the world's top 100 in the April 2005 FIDE list, at 64th with an Elo rating of 2635.
 He scored 8½/11 points (+7=3–1) to win the Young Stars of the World tournament held in Kirishi, Russia in May.
 In July, he tied for third place in the European Individual Championship.